 - Factoring in the right amount of time to deal with the material.

-In this blog article I will explain how bulking factors work, how to calcuate by and give you a free to use calculator that will help with:
+In this blog article I will explain how bulking factors work, how to calculate by hand and give you a free to use calculator tool that will help with:

 - Calculating bulking factor volume

 - Calculating how many trips to remove the material

 Let’s get started!

 A Brief Introduction to Bulking Factors

 Bulking is simply the increase in the volume once the material has been excavated from its location.

 When the material is in the ground it is typically tightly compacted together.
 When exposed and dug from the ground the compactness is relieved and the volume of the material increases.

 To calculate this increase in soil volume you can use a bulking factor number, typical values can be easily found however the calculation for it is: